Service Level Agreement

 Service Levels

-The level of service regarding the provision of Maintenance, Support, and offering Actual Availability as described in the SLA.
+The degree of service provision regarding the provision of Maintenance, Support, and offering Actual Availability as described in the SLA.

 SLA